Solving Climate Change with Smart Policy

 New technologies such as distributed generation, energy storage, electric vehicles and microgrids can make the power system cleaner and more reliable and give consumers more control over their energy bills.
-To better integrate these technologies, Congress should provide funding or financing tools to help modernize the electric grid.
-To that end, TNC supports the Energy Storage Tax Incentive and Deployment Act, which expands existing tax credits to include storage systems, and policies that encourage electric vehicles, such as expanding the tax credit for electric vehicle purchases through the Driving America Forward Act and funding charging infrastructure in critical highway corridors.
+To better integrate these technologies, TNC is urging Congress, states, and utilities to invest in modernizing the electric grid.
+To that end, TNC supports expanding existing tax credits to include storage systems, and policies that encourage electric vehicles, such as expanding the tax credit for electric vehicle purchases and funding charging infrastructure in critical highway corridors.
 TNC is also building the science needed to ensure that a clean energy grid is developed in ways that have the least impacts to important natural areas, and also to avoid the conflicts that can slow down the needed rapid transformation.
 TNC has used its convening power to bring electric grid and energy system experts to Capitol Hill and other places in bipartisan briefing events.

 Advancing Natural Climate Solutions

 A fifth of the nation’s carbon emissions could be addressed through natural and working lands that already provide open space, grow the country’s food and clean its water.
-A 2018 study found planting more trees could remove carbon equivalent to the emissions of 65 million vehicles.
-Congress could adopt policies and incentives and make investments that enable public land managers and local landowners to implement practices to maximize carbon sequestration in America’s forests, agricultural lands and wetlands.
+Congress and state governments should adopt policies and incentives and make investments that enable public land managers, landowners, forest producers, and farmers to implement practices to maximize carbon sequestration in America’s forests, agricultural lands and wetlands.
 TNC and partners supports the member states of the US Climate Alliance in their efforts to expand investments in natural and working lands.